oscar-hu/calculatorGUI/README.md

 # How to Install
 On the command line,
 - `git clone https://github.com/oscar-hu/calculatorGUI.git`
-- `cd calculatorGUI`
+- `cd calculatorGUI/`
 - Depending on your version of Python,
 - either `python3 calculator.py`
 - OR `python calculator.py`

 # How to Use
-Simply press the buttons and use as you would any normal calculator.
+Simply press the buttons and use as you would any normal calculator!